yahir91/mustang/README.md

 This is an api that consumes from NPP Web Api to get the best price to buy and sell gold for the last 5 years.

+## Docker

+To run with docker exec the next command

+`docker run a30786a2abac'

 ## API Requqests

 Get '/'